How, When, Why, And at What Cost The Incline Village General Improvement District (“IVGID”) Acquired Its Four (4) Lake Tahoe Beaches

 - Assessing each hotel/motel room was the consideration exacted from hotels/motels in consideration of giving their occupants beach access.

-- IVGID’s acquisition of the beaches was “only for the purposes of recreation by, and for the benefit of, property owners and their guests (specifically including occupants of hotels and motels27) within the boundaries of the Incline Village General Improvement District as (then) constituted, and, as the Board of Trustees of the District (could) determine, the guests of such property owners” (see page 1, line 28-page 2, line 6 of the beach deed), and subject, in part, to “an easement…for the benefit of all other owners of property located within said boundaries, and their respective successors and assigns in such ownership…to enter upon (the deeded beaches) and to use said property for the recreational uses and purposes specified (t)herein” (see page 2, line 27-page 3, line 2 of the beach deed).
+- IVGID’s acquisition of the beaches was “only for the purposes of recreation by, and for the benefit of, property owners and their guests (specifically including occupants of hotels and motels30) within the boundaries of the Incline Village General Improvement District as (then) constituted, and, as the Board of Trustees of the District (could) determine, the guests of such property owners” (see page 1, line 28-page 2, line 6 of the beach deed), and subject, in part, to “an easement…for the benefit of all other owners of property located within said boundaries, and their respective successors and assigns in such ownership…to enter upon (the deeded beaches) and to use said property for the recreational uses and purposes specified (t)herein” (see page 2, line 27-page 3, line 2 of the beach deed).

 - See AB408, Chapter 542, page 1700, 1967 Statutes of Nevada.

 - See AB631, Chapter 507, page 1054, 1971 Statutes of Nevada.
-Doesn’t the reader find it interesting how many of the public recreation facilities Incline Village’s founders envisioned ended up becoming expressly permitted by NRS 318.143(3)?
+Doesn’t the reader find it interesting how many of the specific public recreation facilities Incline Village’s founders envisioned ended up becoming permitted by NRS 318.143(3)?
 Moreover, how many GIDs in the State out of a total of 84 (see University of Nevada Cooperative Extension Fact Sheet 13-32, Funding Economic Development in Nevada: General Improvement Districts) does the reader envision are even capable of furnishing “beach, marina, levee, pier, dock, wharf, boat basin, boathouse, harborage, (and) anchorage” facilities?